-Here at Browns Canyon Rafting we offer many opportunities for Colorado Rafting jobs & pride ourselves on providing our guest a fun, safe and memorable experience with excellent, personable and attentive service with attention to detail.
+We are looking for full and part time customer service professionals for a number of positions.
+We offer many opportunities for Colorado Rafting jobs & pride ourselves on providing our guest a fun, safe and memorable experience with excellent, personable and attentive service with attention to detail.

 Everyone that works here at Browns Canyon Rafting has a true passion for the outdoors and what it has to offer.
 It is our goal to pass that passion on to future employees and most importantly to our guests.
 The time and dedication that it takes learning the skills of being a guide are truly worth the effort.